Sribabu-Mandraju/aidChain_frontend/README.md

 ## 🎯 Objective

-KarunyaSetu solves the inefficiencies, corruption, and delays in traditional disaster relief by providing a decentralized platform that ensures instant aid delivery, privacy-preserving victim verification, and transparent fund management.
+KarunyaSetu solves the **inefficiencies, corruption, and delays in traditional disaster relief** by providing a decentralized platform that ensures **instant aid delivery, privacy-preserving victim verification, and transparent fund management**.
 It serves disaster victims, donors, NGOs, and governments, offering a trustless, tamper-proof system to deliver aid where it’s needed most.
 Multilingual AI chatbots improve accessibility to the victims as well as the donors.

 ---